tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: put: if curious about why no containers in containers see node hierarchy in room
 			- DONE: other complex methods
 			- DONE: container: obj know what's in them; keep data in one place
-	- TBD: misc clean-up
+	- INPROC: misc clean-up
-		- TBD: Writing descript_key doc_string => Zork tradition of purple prose - leaning in on this
+		- DONE: Writing descript_key doc_string => Zork tradition of purple prose - leaning in on this
 		- TBD: goblin descript => 'viscious Officessness'
 		- TBD: capitalize Creature traits?
 		- TBD: final decision on renaming Classes to 'generic' names